Which Rice is Best for People with Diabetes?

 The glycemic index is a tool to measure a food's effect on blood sugar.
 Generally, foods with a glycemic index of 55 or less are considered low (good), while values of 56 to 69 are medium and those 70 or higher are high (bad) glycemic index values.

 Foods with a high glycemic index make a person's blood sugar levels rise and fluctuate, which can increase the chance of getting diabetes and also make managing type 2 diabetes a challenge.
-Some of the items typically placed in the high glycemic index category include white bread, baked goods, pasta, and rice.
+Some of the items typically placed in the high glycemic index category include white bread (see "Best and Worst Breads for Diabetes"), baked goods, pasta, and rice.
 However, not all rice has a high glycemic index value, and indeed some varieties fall into the low category.

 Investigators from the International Rice Research Institute (IRRI) and CSIRO's Food Futures Flagship evaluated 235 varieties of rice and discovered that the glycemic index values ranged from 48 to 92.
 That means people with diabetes have healthful options when it comes to choosing rice as part of their diet.